Symphony No. 33 (Michael Haydn)

-Michael Haydn's Symphony No. 33 in B-flat major, Perger 24, Sherman 33, MH 425/652, was mostly written in Salzburg in 1786.
-Eight years after he stopped writing symphonies, Haydn re-examined this work and decided to add a Minuet to it.
-The Minuet is listed in the Sherman & Donley catalog as MH 652, with a cross-reference from MH 425.
+Michael Haydn's Symphony No. 33 in B♭ major, Perger 24, Sherman 33, MH 425/652, was mostly written in Salzburg in 1786.
+Eight years after he stopped writing symphonies, Haydn re-examined this work and decided to add a minuet to it.
+The minuet is listed in the Sherman & Donley catalog as MH 652, with a cross-reference from MH 425.

-Scored for 2 oboes, 2 bassoons, 2 horns, 2 trumpets, timpani and strings, in four movements:
+The symphony is scored for two oboes, two bassoons, two horns, two trumpets, timpani, and strings.
+It is in four movements: